alexisespinosa-uptake/OpenFOAMContainers/Documentation/ContainerCreation/II.HARDCODING_ENVIRONMENTAL_VARIABLES.md

 localShell:$ docker push $theRepo/$theContainer:$theTag
 ```

-## 7. Download the container image into Pawsey
+## 7. Pull the container image down into Pawsey

 - 7.1 ssh to zeus or magnus: